telegraphic/ska-sdp-datamodels/docs/src/RASCIL_install.rst

    py.test -n 4 tests

 - Ensure that pip is up-to-date.
 If not, some strange install errors may occur.
 - Check that the contents of the data directories have plausible contents.
-If gif-lfs has not been run successfully then the data files will just containe meta data, leading to strange run-time errors.
+If gif-lfs has not been run successfully then the data files will just contain meta data, leading to strange run-time errors.
 - There may be some dependencies that require either conda (or brew install on a mac).

+Casacore installation
+^^^^^^^^^^^^^^^^^^^^^

+RASCIL requires python-casacore to be installed.
+This is included in the requirements for the RASCIL install and so should be installed automatically via pip.
+In some cases there may not be a compatible binary install (wheel) available via pip.
+If not, pip will download the source code of casacore and attempt a build from source.
+The most common failure mode during the source build is that it cannot find the boost-python libraries.
+These can be installed via pip.
+If errors like this occur, once rectified, re-installing python-casacore separately via pip may be required, prior to re-commencing the RASCIL install.
+Trouble-shooting problems with a source install can be difficult.
+If available, this can be avoided by using anaconda as the base for an environment.
+It supports python-casacore which can be installed with “conda install python-casacore”.
+It may also be possible to avoid some of the more difficult issues with building python-casacore by downloading CASA prior to the RASCIL install.

+RASCIL data in notebooks
+^^^^^^^^^^^^^^^^^^^^^^^^

+In some case the notebooks may not automatically find the RASCIL data directory, in which case explicitly setting the RASCIL_DATA environment variable may be required: :code:`%env RASCIL_DATA=~/rascil_data/data`.

 .. _feedback: mailto:realtimcornwell@gmail.com